lois-lee/IDD-Fa18-Lab1/README.md

 ### 1. Take apart your electronic device, and draw a schematic of what is inside.

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**
+I think the buttons change the display and the internal clock to keep time and change time.
+The toggling switches turn on the alarm.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**
+No, there are no sensors, just buttons.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**
+There are batteries that you add in.
+There are capacitors within the system.

 **d.
 Is information stored in your device?
 Where?
 How?**
+Yes, in a separate board.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.
+The point where the batteries

 **Describe what you did here.**